-To support our management of risk, Westpac has an Executive Risk Committee (RISKCO) that assists accountable individuals in making risk related decisions in respect of the Group.
+To support our management of risk, Westpac has an Executive Risk Committee (RISKCO) that assists accountable individuals in making risk-related decisions in respect of the Group.
 It monitors material risk exposures, their alignment to risk appetite approved by the Board and related actions.
-RISKCO also oversees the implementation and performance of the Risk Management Framework and execution of the Risk Management Strategy, as well as required controls and actions.
-RISKCO is supported by a number of management risk committees.
-RISKCO and these committees provide an important channel for senior management to communicate and report on risk matters.
+RISKCO also oversees the implementation and performance of the Risk Management Framework and Risk Management Strategy, as well as required controls and actions.
+RISKCO is supported by a number of management subcommittees.
+RISKCO and these subcommittees provide an important channel for senior management to communicate and report on risk matters.